hngi/Project-Envato-Team-Fury-Gym-and-Fitness/CSS/ReadMe.md

-Kindly put all css files in this directory
+Kindly put all css files in this directory.
+Thanks